 \section{Introduction}

-In this paper, $X$ denotes a smooth complex projective variety of dimension $n$, $D$ a (big) divisor on $X$ and $V \subseteq X$ an irreducible subvariety of dimension $d$.
+Throughout this paper, $X$ denotes a smooth projective variety of dimension $n$, $D$ a (big) divisor on $X$ and $V$ an irreducible subvariety of dimension $d$ on $X$, unless otherwise mentioned.
 Then the restricted volume of $D$ along $V$ is defined to be

-Roughly speaking restricted volumes measure the number of sections of $\OV(kD)$ which can be extended to $X$.
-Restricted volumes have many applications in various situations.
-They are studied in [ELMNP], [BFJ09] and so on.
+Here we denote by $H^{0}(X|V, \mathcal{O}_{X}(kD)) \subseteq H^{0}(V, \mathcal{O}_{V}(kD))$ the space of global sections of $\OV(kD)$ on $V$ that can be extended to $X$.
+Roughly speaking, the restricted volume measures the number of sections of $\OV(kD)$ which can be extended to $X$.
+The notion of the restricted volume first appeared in \cite{Tsu06}.
+The restricted volume has many applications in various situations (see \cite{HM06}, \cite{Ta06}).
+The properties of the restricted volume are studied in \cite{ELMNP09}, \cite{BFJ09} and so on.

-On the other hand, it is important problem when $D$ admits a Zariski decomposition.
-Here $D$ is said to admit a Zariski decomposition if there exist a nef $\RR$-divisor $P$ and an effective $\RR$-divisor $N$ such that following map is an isomorphism for every integer $k>0$:
+On the other hand, it is an important problem to determine when $D$ admits a Zariski decomposition.
+Here a decomposition $D=P+N$ is said to be a Zariski decomposition, if $P$ is a nef $\RR$-divisor and $N$ is an effective $\RR$-divisor such that the following map is an isomorphism for any positive integer $k>0$: